-The top popular magazine in Germany onis called Archäologie in Deutschland, simply referred to as ‘AiD’.
+The top popular magazine in Germany on archaeology is called Archäologie in Deutschland, simply referred to as ‘AiD’.
 It has been published every two months since 1984 and is 84 pages in length.
 The publisher is Theiss from Stuttgart.
 They publish on archaeology, history and ethnography and carry about 650 titles.
 AiD carries many adverts for their publications, as well as offers from others.

-Leuzinger&Rast-Eicher discuss research around the Alps by example of working flax in prehistory.
-This article exemplifies that experimental archaeology has become a from a toolkit, one of a variety of methods archaeologists can apply in order to find out more.
+Leuzinger&Rast-Eicher discuss lake dwelling research around the Alps by example of working flax in prehistory.
+This article exemplifies that experimental archaeology has become a tool from a toolkit, one of a variety of methods archaeologists can apply in order to find out more.
 That is true emancipation of experimental archaeology.

 There are no examples of pure laboratory experiments in this volume of AiD although they do exist.
 It is often unclear how the showcased works are supported by universities or museums.
 It is not said that only academics can perform serious and valuable experiments, not at all, but we need to see how these actions are embedded in archaeology and museology.
 In this sense, we have come a long way, but a good link between museums and universities would be beneficial to both – and above all, to experimental archaeology in Germany.